morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ## Conclusion

 Data was gathered thanks to chess.com's API about titled players.
 I used that data to observe and evaluate the correlation between online rating and official fide ratings.
-It appears that the dispersion of the ratings is a bit high, leading to inaccurate results from a linear regression model.

 <details>
   <summary>Click to see code</summary>